prof-rossetti/gwu-badm-2301-201509/assignments/group-project/midterm-pitch.md

 ## Evaluation Methodology

-Full credit for addressing at least all of the suggested presentation elements in a thoughtful and creative way.
+Full credit for
+ addressing at least all of the suggested presentation elements in a thoughtful and creative way;
+ and for an effective presentation.

-Else 4/5 credit for addressing most-to-all of the suggested presentation elements in an adequate way.
+Else 4/5 credit for addressing most-to-all of the suggested presentation elements in an adequate way; or for an ineffective presentation.

-Else 2/3 credit for addressing some of the suggested presentation elements, or addressing some-to-all elements in a sub-par way.
+Else 2/3 credit for addressing some of the suggested presentation elements, or addressing some-to-all elements in a sub-par way; or for an ineffective presentation.

 Else no credit.